-If you want to see cabinetry examples firsthand, visit your local Dunn Lumber cabinet showroom (available at their Lake Union, Bellevue, and Lynnwood locations) or a kitchen and bath showroom.
+If you want to see cabinetry examples firsthand, visit your local Dunn Lumber cabinet showroom (available at their Lake Union, Bellevue, Lynnwood, and Normandy Park locations) or a kitchen and bath showroom.
 Specialists will be able to walk you through the kitchen design process.
 You’ll also be able to see many different samples of materials and colors—and get ideas, too.
 It’s always nice to experience cabinets firsthand.

 Hire a Professional to Remodel Your Kitchen